 - to provide a given radiative forcing.
 Thus, revised calculations are required of the source flux of CCN required in different regions to give the necessary top-of-cloud albedo change, given the known saturating response of cloud albedo to adding CCN (Twomey, 1991).
-The atmosphere over the Southern Ocean is the most pristine in this respect and should exhibit the strongest response, yet recent reassessments of the - 15 biological approach to seasonally enhancing cloud albedo in this region (Woodhouse et al., 2008) suggest it may be a lot harder to achieve a given effect than originally assumed (Wingenter et al., 2007).
+The atmosphere over the Southern Ocean is the most pristine in this respect and should exhibit the strongest response, yet recent reassessments of the biological approach to seasonally enhancing cloud albedo in this region (Woodhouse at al., 2009) auggest it may be a let harder to achieve a given effect then originally. - et al., 2008) suggest it may be a lot harder to achieve a given effect than originally assumed (Wingenter et al., 2007).

 There are many other issues and caveats that should be considered in evaluating the various geoengineering proposals.
-In a separate paper (Vaughan and Lenton, 2009)

-we consider the side effects on other aspects of the Earth system, the timescales to develop and deploy different technologies, their reversibility and the rate at which their effects decay.
+In a separate paper (Vaughan and Lenton, 2009) we consider the side effects on other aspects of the Earth system, the timescales to develop and deploy different technologies, their reversibility and the rate at which their effects decay.
 For a good example of calculations of the cost and CO2 emissions associated with deploying a specific option see (Harvey, 2008).